ndiayesamba1996/restyled.io/Configuring-Restyled.md

 Omitted keys inherit defaults for the Restyler of that name, which can be seen in [Available Restylers](https://github.com/restyled-io/restyled.io/wiki/Available-Restylers).

+Note that the `enabled` key is not inherited.
+Adding an item to this list, without specifying `enabled: false`, automatically enables that Restyler.

 #### Wildcard

 The special value `*` (wildcard) means _all Restylers not configured_.
-One wildcard may be placed anywhere in the `restylers` list and remaining Restylers will be run with default values at that point.
+One wildcard may be placed anywhere in the `restylers` list and remaining Restylers will be run, with their default values, at that point.

+Note that the Restylers added by the `*` entry will not run if they're default configuration includes `enabled: false`.
+You must explicitly add such Restylers for them to run.

 Examples: